archuser555/smiya/README.md

-# smiya
+# ahmed
-a WIP very basic rendering engine
+a simple tool used by our project to make animation possible with rust